 - Once the download has finished, install the application.

 How to download the Amazon Music mobile app

-How do I sign-up for Amazon Music Unlimited or HD?
+How do I sign-up for Amazon Music Unlimited?

 - On the next screen, enter your card details to complete the purchase or subscription process.